Great Salt Lake: Arts and culture

-Spiral Jetty

-The northwest arm of the lake, near Rozel Point, is the location for Robert Smithson's work of land art, Spiral Jetty (1970), which is only visible when the level of Great Salt Lake drops below 4,197.8 ft above sea level.
+The northwest arm of the lake, near Rozel Point, is the location for Robert Smithson's work of land art, Spiral Jetty (1970), which is only visible when the water level drops below 4,197.8 ft above sea level.

-Oolitic sand

 The lake and its shores contain oolitic sand, small, rounded, or spherical grains of sand that are made up of a nucleus (generally a small mineral grain) and concentric layers of calcium carbonate and look similar to very small pearls.

 Legends, mysteries and folklore

-Whales in the Great Salt Lake

-The myth of Whales in the Great Salt Lake is a 19th-century Utah folklore story, originally reported in 1888, that has been debunked as a hoax.
-The story claimed that British scientist James Wickham introduced whales into the Great Salt Lake in 1875.
+The myth of whales in the Great Salt Lake is a 19th-century Utah folklore story, originally reported in 1888, that has been debunked as a hoax.
+The story claims that British scientist James Wickham introduced whales into the Great Salt Lake in 1875.

-Lake monster

-In mid-1877, J. H. McNeil was with many other Barnes and Co.
-Salt Works employees on the lake's north shore in the evening.
-They claimed to have seen a large monster with a body like a crocodile and a horse's head in the lake.
-They claimed this monster attacked the men, who quickly ran away and hid until morning.
-This creature is regarded by some to have simply been a buffalo in the lake.
-Thirty years prior, "Brother Bainbridge" claimed to have sighted a creature that looked like a dolphin in the lake near Antelope Island.
+In 1877, employees of Barnes and Co.
+Salt Works claimed they saw a large monster with a body like a crocodile and a horse's head in the lake.
+The "water babies" are a part of Native American folklore.

-Water babies

-The "Water Babies" are a part of Native American folklore associated with the Great Salt Lake.
 According to these stories, the cries of infants can be heard near the lake, luring people toward the water.
-Once someone approaches, they are said to be dragged into the depths by the "Water Babies," never to return.
+Once someone approaches, they are said to be dragged into the depths by the "water babies," never to return.